What Things May Come: 3D Printing in the Fine Arts and Sciences

 This symposium will address the impact of 3D technology on the human mind as it endeavors to meet future challenges in the arts and sciences.

 Dr. Anthony Atala M.D.
 (Feb 26th only) the Director of the Wake Forest Institute for Regenerative Medicine, and the W.H.
-Boyce Professor and Chair of the Department of Urology at Wake Forest University will speak on Regenerative Medicine: Current Concepts and Changing Trends
+Boyce Professor and Chair of the Department of Urology at Wake Forest University.
+Dr. Atala is a practicing surgeon and a researcher in the area of regenerative medicine and will speak on Regenerative Medicine: Current Concepts and Changing Trends.